kallebelins/mvp24hours-netcore/docs/en-us/telemetry.md

 # Telemetry
 Solution created to track all application execution levels.
-You will be able to inject actions for treatment using any log manager, including metrics and trace.
+You can inject actions for processing using any log manager, including metrics and trace.

-## Configuration
+## Settings
 ```csharp

 /// Startup.cs